kamilkhanlab/convex-ode-subgradients/README.md

 \end{align*}
 $$

-We consider two established methods for computing useful nonsmooth convex and concave relaxations of solutions of this parametric ODE system, namely,
+We consider two established methods for computing useful (but perhaps nonsmooth) convex relaxations of solutions of this parametric ODE system, namely,
-- the generalized-McCormick-based (GMB) relaxations proposed by Scott and Barton (2013), and
+- the generalized-McCormick-based (GMB) relaxations proposed by [Scott and Barton (2013)](https://link.springer.com/article/10.1007/s10898-012-9909-0), and
-- the optimization-based (OB) relaxations proposed by Song and Khan (2022).
+- the optimization-based (OB) relaxations proposed by [Song and Khan (2022)](https://link.springer.com/article/10.1007/s10107-021-01654-x).

-These ODE relaxations are useful in branch-and-bound-based deterministic global optimization problems with the ODE system embedded, and are described as solutions of auxiliary parametric ODE systems of the following general form: $\forall t\in(t_0,t_f]$,
+These methods both describe relaxations of ODE solutions as solutions of auxiliary parametric ODE systems of the following general form: $\forall t\in(t_0,t_f]$,

 $$
 \begin{align*}